-Event graphic with details in text
+Symposium graphic with details

 2024 Interdisciplinary Symposium

-The rest of the day will consist of:
+The rest of the day consisted of:

 • Presentations from invited speakers on pandemic modelling, recovery in cities, and community engagement and trust in health systems